Code-dot-mil/code.mil/FAQ.md

 We think the updated strategy avoids the complications of using contract law and also the perception that we're creating a new license.
 We hope this will keep our practices more consistent with the open source and free software communities.
 We intend to use widely adopted licenses for our projects when copyright is applicable.

-##How are you attaching licenses to your projects since software created by U.S. Federal government employees does not have copyright protections in the U.S.?
+##How are you attaching licenses to your projects?
+Are they just public domain?

 Works created by U.S. Federal government employees within the scope of their employment is ineligible for copyright protections in the U.S. and certain foreign jurisidictions.
 People sometimes say that U.S. law requires Federal government employees to put creative works in the public domain, but that's not quite right.
 The U.S. Copyright Act does not explicitly define public domain.
 What the Act actually does is make works created by U.S. Federal government employees ineligible for copyright protections (17 U.S.C.
 105).
 Public domain is generally understood to refer to creative materials that are not protected by intellectual property laws such as copyright, trademark, or patent laws.
 Under U.S. laws, Government-created works may be eligible for patent or trademark protections.
 Not all countries acknowledge the concept of public domain.